stuartm/hatsize/README.md

 An improved version of Headscale, an open source, self-hosted implementation of the Tailscale control server.

-**Note:** Always select the same GitHub tag as the released version you use to ensure you have the correct example configuration and documentation.
-The `main` branch might contain unreleased changes.

 ## What is Tailscale

 Tailscale is [a modern VPN](https://tailscale.com/) built on top of